-The Complainant claims that the Disputed Domain Name <assab-tool.com> contains two elements, "assab-tool" and top-level domain "com".
-Since the top-level ".com" does not have trademark significance and the word "tool" is the product name which is not distinctive in itself, the only distinctive part of the Disputed Domain Name should be considered to be "assab" and it is identical to the Complainant's "ASSAB" trademark.
+The Complainant claims that the Disputed Domain Name < assab-zg.com > contains two elements, "assab-zg" and top-level domain "com".
+Since the top-level ".com" does not have trademark significance and the "zg" can be used as abbreviation of "Zhong Guo", which is the corresponding Pinyin of "China", it cannot be recognized as making the domain name significantly different to the "ASSAB" trademark.
+The only distinctive part of the Disputed Domain Name should be considered to be "assab", which is identical to the Complainant's "ASSAB" trademark.
 Thus, the Complainant contends that the Disputed Domain Name contains its "ASSAB" trademark as well as its trade name in its entirety, and such resemblance will no doubt mislead consumers into believing that the website is operated by or associated with the Complainant.